AndrewXu22/optimal_unified_memory/readme.md

 * e.g.  <input size, cycles (8991), duration (3520, nsecond), mem % (9.27, %)>
 * using nsight run default, discrete memory API version of a program  (select this for now)

-Build all necessary code variants for the program
+Build all necessary code variants for the program.
+The variants of a kernel include a combination of choices of using discrete memory API, unified memory API, and CUDAMemAdvise().

 Build the cuda-adapter library